Harvey Weinstein pleads not guilty, rape trial delayed to January

-NEW YORK (Reuters) - Former Hollywood producer Harvey Weinstein pleaded not guilty on Monday to a new indictment ahead of his upcoming criminal trial, in a case where producers have accused him of rape and predatory sexual assault.
+NEW YORK (Reuters) - Former Hollywood producer Harvey Weinstein pleaded not guilty on Monday to a new indictment as his upcoming criminal trial was pushed back to January, in a case where prosecutors have accused him of rape and predatory sexual assault.

-Weinstein entered his plea in a New York state court in Manhattan, where his trial was delayed by four months, to Jan.
+Weinstein, 67, entered his plea in a New York state court in Manhattan, where his trial was delayed by four months, to Jan.
 6, 2020.
-The indictment was not immediately available.
+He had faced a Sept.
+9 trial date.

-The office of Manhattan District Attorney Cyrus Vance has accused Weinstein of having sexually assaulted two women, in 2006 and 2013.
+The new indictment accuses Weinstein of two counts of predatory sexual assault, stemming from alleged assaults against two women, in 2006 and 2013.
+Those charges are essentially the same as those in the previous indictment against Weinstein, and prosecutors moved Monday to consolidate the two cases.

-Prosecutors revealed in court papers earlier this month that they would seek to bring a new indictment to allow jurors to hear testimony from a third woman who has said Weinstein raped her in 1993.
+However, the new indictment also comes with a disclosure that a third woman will be called to testify that Weinstein raped her in 1993 to bolster the prosecutors’ case.
+Weinstein cannot be charged directly with raping that woman, actress Annabella Sciorra, because the statute of limitations has run out.

-Sciorra’s manager did not respond to a request for comment made on Friday.
+“I commend Annabella for her willingness to take the stand and answer questions under oath,” Sciorra’s lawyer, Gloria Allred, said in a statement on Monday.

-Weinstein, 67, faces a Sept.
-9 trial date in New York state court in Manhattan.
+Donna Rotunno, one of Weinstein’s lawyers, said after the hearing that Weinstein would seek to dismiss the new indictment, calling the case “weak.”

-Once among Hollywood’s most powerful producers, Weinstein has pleaded not guilty to five criminal charges in the earlier indictment, including rape and predatory sexual assault.
+Once among Hollywood’s most powerful producers, he has pleaded not guilty to five criminal charges in the earlier indictment, including rape and predatory sexual assault.
 He could face a life sentence if convicted.

 The two women in the earlier indictment are among roughly 70 who have accused Weinstein of sexual misconduct dating back decades.
 Weinstein has denied the allegations and said any sexual encounters were consensual.